JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 In the JavaScript world, the most common way to manage dependencies is [npm](https://www.npmjs.com/).
 It offers the biggest public repository of JavaScript modules.

-The Kotlin Multiplatform Gradle plugin lets you declare npm dependencies in the Gradle build script, analogous to how you would declare any other dependencies.
+The Kotlin Multiplatform Gradle plugin lets you declare npm dependencies in the Gradle build script, just how you declare any other dependencies.

 To declare an npm dependency, pass its name and version to the `npm()` function inside a dependency declaration.
-You can also specify one or multiple version range based on [npm's semver syntax](https://docs.npmjs.com/misc/semver#versions).
+You can also specify one or multiple version ranges based on [npm's semver syntax](https://docs.npmjs.com/misc/semver#versions).

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">